The Silence of Dean Maitland (1914 film): Release

 Colin Fraser secured the Palace Theatre in Sydney for the film's release.
 However the Combine threatened to cancel its supply of further films to the theatre, and other theatres, if they showed the film.
 Longford sued for restraint of trade and lost.

 Despite this the film was a considerable success at the box office.
 It also enjoyed a popular release in the UK.

 The film was successfully previewed.
 One person recalled, "The picture finished to tremendous applause, and from that minute it was a great success.
 When we got down to the Pitt Street offices many exhibitors were there before us eager to book this winner."

-In 1918 Archive Fraser claimed the movie was the most successful Australian film to date at the box office.
+In 1918 Archie Fraser claimed the movie was the most successful Australian film to date at the box office.

-In 1925 Everyones called it "the first long-run production, having enjoyed a popularity expressed in years and not months... even to-day it is always assured of a profitable season wherever shown, even though the techinque of production and photography have made vast strides in the interim.
+In 1925 Everyones called it "the first long-run production, having enjoyed a popularity expressed in years and not months... even to-day it is always assured of a profitable season wherever shown, even though the technique of production and photography have made vast strides in the interim.
 It was he who built the first motion picture studio in Australia."